Porcupine Grass

 Grass family (Poaceae)

-Description: This native perennial grass forms low basal leaves and small tufts of leafy culms about 2½–3½' tall.
-The culms are mostly erect, but they usually lean over to one side after the blooming period because of the heavy weight of the developing grains and awns.
+Description: This perennial grass forms low basal leaves and small tufts of leafy culms about 2½–3½' tall.
+The culms are mostly erect, but they usually lean over to one side after the blooming period because of the heavy weight of the developing spikelets.
 The culms are terete, glabrous, and initially pale green; after the blooming period, they become tan or straw-colored.
-The blades of the alternate leaves are up to 12" long and ¼" across; they are pale to medium green and flat or rolled upward along the margins.
-The leaf sheaths are longitudinally veined and initially pale to medium green; after the blooming period, they become yellowish green to pale brown.
-Both the blades and sheaths lack significant hairs.
-The basal leaves are similar to the alternate leaves, except their blades are a little longer than the blades of the latter.
+Several alternate leaves occur along each culm.
+The leaf blades are up to 12" long and 5 mm. across; they are pale to medium green and either flat or rolled upward along their margins.
+The leaf sheaths are longitudinally veined and initially pale to medium green.
+After the blooming period, they become yellowish green to pale brown.
+Both the leaf blades and sheaths are glabrous, or nearly so.
+The basal leaves are similar to the alternate leaves, except they are semi-evergreen and their blades are a little longer than the blades of the latter.
 The ligules are white-membranous.

-Range & Habitat: Porcupine Grass is occasional in the northern half of Illinois and largely absent from the southern half of the state (see Distribution Map).
+Range & Habitat: The native Porcupine Grass is occasional in the northern half of Illinois and largely absent from the southern half of the state (see Distribution Map).
 Habitats include mesic to dry black soil prairies, sand prairies, gravel prairies, dolomite prairies, hill prairies, upland savannas and sandy savannas, pastures, roadsides, and areas along railroads.
-Porcupine Grass is a typical prairie grass of the northern plains (both tall-grass and mixed-grass prairie).
+Porcupine Grass is a typical prairie grass of the Northern Plains region of the United States (including both tall-grass and mixed-grass prairies).

-Faunal Associations: The leafhopper Commellus colon is a specialist feeder of Porcupine Grass.
-Because this grass is often found in dry open prairie, its foliage is occasionally eaten by various species of grasshoppers that prefer this kind of habitat.
-The Franklin Ground Squirrel and Thirteen-Lined Ground Squirrel eat the long grains of Porcupine Grass and similar grasses (collectively known as Needle Grasses).
-Young foliage is palatable to various hoofed mammalian herbivores, including horses, cattle, and bison.
-However, the long awns of mature plants can injure the mouthparts of these animals or pierce their skin.
-The awns can become caught in the wool of sheep and transported considerable distances as a result.
+Faunal Associations: The leafhopper Commellus colon is a specialist feeder of Porcupine Grass; another leafhopper, Hecalus viridis, may feed on this grass as well (DeLong, 1948; Haarstad, 2002).
+Because this grass is often found in dry open prairie, its foliage is occasionally eaten by various species of grasshoppers that prefer this kind of habitat, including Arphia conspersa (Speckle-winged Grasshopper) and Chloealtis abdominalis (Thomas' Broad-winged Grasshopper); see Vickery & Kevan (1985).
+The Franklin Ground Squirrel and Thirteen-Lined Ground Squirrel eat the seeds of Needle grasses (Hesperostipa spp.); see Martin et al. (1951/1961).
+The young foliage is palatable to various hoofed mammalian herbivores, including horses, cattle, and bison.
+However, the long awns of mature plants can injure the mouth parts of these animals or pierce their skin.
+The awns can become caught in the wool of sheep or bison and transported considerable distances as a result.

 Photographic Location: The Shortline Prairie in Champaign County, Illinois.

-Comments: Porcupine Grass has the longest awned lemmas (with enclosed grains) of any grass species in Illinois.
-After releasing their awned lemmas to the ground, the culms of this grass become more erect and assume a somewhat ghostly appearance because of the long membranous-white glumes.
-The only other grass species that is similar, Heterostipa comata (Needle-and-Thread), is slightly smaller in stature and it has shorter glumes (up to 1"), shorter lemmas (up to ½"), and shorter awns (4-6") .
-In the more western and drier areas of the northern plains, this species largely replaces Porcupine Grass.
-While Needle-and-Thread has been found in northern Illinois, it is a rare plant.
-Older scientific names of Needle-and-Thread and Porcupine Grass are Stipa comata and Stipa spartea, respectively.
+Comments: Porcupine Grass (Hesperostipa spartea) has the longest awned lemmas of any grass species in Illinois.
+After releasing their awned lemmas to the ground, the culms of this grass become more erect and assume a somewhat ghostly appearance because of the long white-membranous glumes.
+The only other grass species that is similar, Needle-and-Thread (Hesperostipa comata), is slightly smaller in stature and it has shorter glumes (up to 1" in length), shorter lemmas (up to ½" in length), and slightly shorter awns (up to 6" in length).
+In the more western and drier areas of the Northern Plains region of the United States, this species largely replaces Porcupine Grass.
+While Needle-and-Thread has been found in northern Illinois, it is a rare plant within the state.
+Alternative scientific names of Needle-and-Thread and Porcupine Grass are Stipa comata and Stipa spartea, respectively.

 Return